blackmiaool/sync-snippet/readme.md

 ####  3.Try to edit the code in the snippet area and check the area in other files

 ### Does it support indent?
 Yes.
-It get the indent by calculating the spaces between the columon0 and the *start mark* and synchronize the snippet area accordingly.
+It get the indent by calculating the spaces between the column0 and the *start mark* and synchronize the snippet area accordingly.
-Remember to make the snippet area and the *start mark* have same indent.
+Remember to make the snippet area and the *start mark* have the same indent.

 **Wrong:**
 ```javascript